 - Line managers are responsible for ensuring that staff within their area of responsibility comply with this policy.

 Responsibility for monitoring compliance

-- The Assistant Vice-Chancellor (Communications, Marketing and Engagement) is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.
+- The Director of Marketing is responsible for monitoring compliance with this policy and reporting any breaches to the Vice-Chancellor.